top of page

 • Sensitive to environmental conditions and diseases

-• It makes up only about 5% of worldwide cacao production
+• Makes up only about 5% of worldwide cacao production

 • Features earthy and chocolatey notes

-• Suited to a variety of growing conditions, more disease resistant and easier to cultivate
+• Suited to various growing conditions, more disease-resistant and easier to cultivate

 • Nearly 80% of global production